 Highlights in the History of Dulles

-1958 Construction of Washington International Airport Begins 1962 Construction of Main Terminal complete Official operations begin at "Dulles International Airport" Dulles Access Road Opens Air Cargo Building 1 opens 1966 Dulles handles more than 1 million passengers 1970 Marriott Hotel opens for business Air Cargo Building 2 opens 1973 Air Cargo Building 3 opens 1977 North side of jet ramp expanded – first airport expansion project at Dulles 1978 Construction begins on additions to main terminal 1982 New baggage make-up area added below the Terminal First economy parking lot opens 1983 Access Road extension to I-66 complete Temporary Concourse C/D opens 1984 Airport officially renamed Washington Dulles International Airport 1985 Air Cargo Building 4 opens Red and Blue economy parking lots open with total of 4,200 spaces 1986 Green Economy Lot opens with 4,300 spaces Dulles handles more than 10 million passengers Bill transferring the operation of Nation and Dulles to a new regional Airports Authority is signed by President Ronald Reagan.
-1991 International Arrival Building Opens 1992 Main Terminal expansion begins 1993 Air Cargo Building 5 opens 1996 Main Terminal expansion completed, bringing the Terminal to 1,240 feet in length and 1.1 million square feet.
+1958 Construction of Washington International Airport Begins 1962 Construction of Terminal complete Official operations begin at "Dulles International Airport" Dulles Access Road Opens Air Cargo Building 1 opens 1966 Dulles handles more than 1 million passengers 1970 Marriott Hotel opens for business Air Cargo Building 2 opens 1973 Air Cargo Building 3 opens 1977 North side of jet ramp expanded – first airport expansion project at Dulles 1978 Construction begins on additions to the Terminal 1982 New baggage make-up area added below the Terminal First economy parking lot opens 1983 Access Road extension to I-66 complete Temporary Concourse C/D opens 1984 Airport officially renamed Washington Dulles International Airport 1985 Air Cargo Building 4 opens Red and Blue economy parking lots open with total of 4,200 spaces 1986 Green Economy Lot opens with 4,300 spaces Dulles handles more than 10 million passengers Bill transferring the operation of National and Dulles Airports to a new regional Airports Authority is signed by President Ronald Reagan.
+1991 International Arrival Building Opens 1992 Terminal expansion begins 1993 Air Cargo Building 5 opens 1996 Terminal expansion completed, bringing the buildingto 1,240 feet in length and 1.1 million square feet.
 1998 First permanent concourse opens with 20 gates - Concourse B Gold Economy Parking Opens with 1,355 spaces 1999 Airport acquires an additional 1,000 acres for future expansion Concourse A opens on May 2 to accommodate 36 regional aircraft Third lane added to on-airport roadway Cargo Building 6 opens Purple Economy Lot opens with 4,400 spaces 19.8 million passengers travel through Dulles, an increase of 26% from 1998 2000 20 million passengers travel through Dulles, including nearly 4 million international passengers.
-2002 “Daily Parking Garage 2” opens at Dulles, adding 3,700 parking spaces 2003 "Daily Parking Garage 1" opens, adding another 4,700 parking spaces.
-2004 Passenger Walkway opens at Dulles to connect the Main Terminal to Concourse B via underground moving sidewalks.
+2002 Parking Garage 2 opens at Dulles, adding 3,700 parking spaces 2003 Parking Garage 1 opens, adding another 4,700 parking spaces.
+2004 Passenger Walkway opens at Dulles connecting the Terminal to Concourse B via underground moving sidewalks.
 2005 Airport acquires an additional 830 acres for future expansion

-East Z-gates open, adding the first set of permanent airline gates to the Main Terminal
+Z Gates open, adding permanent airline gates to the Terminal

 New Airport Traffic Control Tower construction completed

 2007 New Airport Traffic Control Tower becomes operational and is dedicated on Sept.
 17 by the Federal Aviation Administration.
-2008 Concourse B 15-gate expansion opens on January 15.
+2008 15-gate expansion of Concourse B opens on January 15.

 Fourth Runway (1L/19R) opens on November 20.